 The BRAVO pH capsule measures and monitors gastroesophageal acid levels (pH).
-BRAVO is used to evaluate how much and often you experience gastroesophageal reflux during a normal day.
+BRAVO pH monitoring is used to evaluate how much and often you experience gastroesophageal reflux during a normal day.
 Gastroesophageal reflux can occur for a variety of reasons, including: food triggers (alcohol, chocolate, coffee, spicy or fatty meals), obesity, smoking and/or stomach abnormalities such as a hiatal hernia, to name a few.

 An upper GI endoscopic procedure, BRAVO involves placing a capsule into the esophagus above the lower esophageal sphincter (LES).
 After the capsule is positioned, it is applied by suction to the esophageal wall.
-This action secures the capsule into place.
+This action secures the BRAVO capsule into place.
 You will then wear a small monitor that clips to your clothing for a minimum of 48 hours, allowing the capsule to wirelessly transmit information.

 How to Prepare for BRAVO pH Monitoring

 - No acid suppressing medication including proton pump inhibitors (i.e. omeprazole, lansoprazole), Histamine 2 blockers (i.e. ranitidine or Pepcid) or antacids is allowed to be used for 1 week before this procedure.

 - No food or liquids (this includes water) minimally 6 hours prior to the procedure.

 - You may also have diet and/or medication restrictions the week prior to the exam.
 Please consult with your physician for detailed instructions.